crowdin/mobile-sdk-ios/README.md

 ## Example Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
-All functionality desctibed in [here](Documentation/TestApplication.md)
+To run the example project, first clone the repo and run `pod install` from the Example directory.
+All functionality described in [here](Documentation/TestApplication.md)

 ## Requirenments